cosmos/cosmos-sdk/docs/spec/staking/02_state_transitions.md

 - subtract the unbonded shares from delegator
 - update the delegation or remove the delegation if there are no more shares
 - if the delegation is the operator of the validator and no more shares exist then trigger a jail validator
-- update the validator with removed the delegator shares and associated coins
+- update the validator with the removed delegator shares and associated coins
-- if the validator state is `Bondedd`, transfer the `Coins` worth of the unbonded shares from the `BondedPool` to the `NotBondedTokens` `ModuleAccount`
+- if the validator state is `Bonded`, transfer the `Coins` worth of the unbonded shares from the `BondedPool` to the `NotBondedTokens` `ModuleAccount`
 - remove the validator if it is unbonded and there are no more delegation shares.